MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-license-plate-labels-using-label-layouts.md

 1. On the **Overview** FastTab, use the following fields to define the criteria that are used to select the label routing:

     - **Warehouse** – Specify the warehouse where the routing should be used.
     - **Mobile device user ID** – Specify the user ID that the routing should be used for.
-To use the routing for any worker, leave this blank.
+To use the routing for any worker, leave this fields blank.
     - **Account number** – Specify the vendor account that the routing should be used for.
-To use the routing for any vendor, leave this blank.
+To use the routing for any vendor, leave this fields blank.
     - **Carrier** – Specify the carrier that the routing should be used for.
-To use the routing for any carrier, leave this blank.
+To use the routing for any carrier, leave this fields blank.
     - **Work template** – Specify the work template that the routing should be used for.
-To use the routing for any work templates, leave this blank.
+To use the routing for any work templates, leave this fields blank.
-    - **From zone, To zone** - Specify the zone range from that the routing should be used for.
-To use the routing for any zone, leave this blank
+    - **From zone ID** and **To zone ID** - Specify the zone range from that the routing should be used for.
+To use the routing for any zone, leave these fields blank.
     - **Run query** – To add custom selection criteria to a routing record, set this option to *Yes*, and then select **Edit query** on the Action Pane.
 A standard query editor dialog box appears, where you can add more selection criteria.

 1. On the **Document routing printers** FastTab, assign the printer and label layout that should be used when the criteria for the routing record are met.
 Select **New** on the toolbar to add a line to the grid.
 Then set the following fields for the new line: